- Middle School

 The House system is important in other ways.
 It provides a wide range of involvements to all our Middle and Senior School students through inter-House competition in sport, drama, debating and music – events which are fiercely contested among the eight Houses.

-There is an element of rivalry between Houses in round robin competitions in many different activities such as basketball, debating, touch rugby and ‘Battle of the Bands’.
-Each year culminates in a formal House dinner for Yrs 9-13 where trophies and colours are awarded and the Head of House presents his report for the year.
+There is an element of rivalry between Houses in round robin competitions in many different activities such as basketball, netball, debating, touch rugby and house music.
+Each year culminates in a formal House dinner for Yrs 9-13 where trophies and colours are awarded and the Head of House presents their report for the year.

-Loyalty to the House is paramount and long after students have left school old boys will remain strongly loyal to their House.
+Loyalty to the House is paramount and long after students have left school Collegians will remain strongly loyal to their House.

 A Year 13 student is appointed as Head of House (College Prefect) with Captains (Year 13) appointed to coordinate the various House activities held throughout the year.
 There is also a Year 10 House Representative appointed to assist the organisation and involvement of Middle School students.

-Year 7 and 8 students are assigned to one of the eight Houses and will be involved in the Junior competitions available during the course of the year.
-They will also take part in whole House activities.
-The pastoral care and mentoring of these boys will be undertaken by their Homeroom Teacher and Year Level Dean.
+Year 7 and 8 students are assigned to one of the eight Houses and are involved in the Junior competitions available during the course of the year.
+They also take part in whole House activities.
+The pastoral care and mentoring of these students is overseen by their Homeroom Teacher and House Dean.